hita03/Video-Downloader-/README.md

 Files are downloaded in a .mp4 format.

-Coded in python, using tkinter and pytube.
+Coded in python, using tkinter and pytube library.